CBD in MKE: New hemp products are here, but are they legal and do they work?

 Morro says everything in the store is legal because all of the products contain under .3 percent THC.
 Customers must be at least 18 years old to buy it.

-Erth Dispensary, a business that's opening next month in Bay View at 1200 E. Oklahoma Ave., will offer a full line of CBD products and Milwaukee's first "Bud Bar" featuring different strains of hemp flowers that customers can view under a microscope before purchase as well as pre-rolled organic smoking products.
+Erth Dispensary, a business that's now open in Bay View at 1200 E. Oklahoma Ave., offers a full line of CBD products and Milwaukee's first "Bud Bar" featuring different strains of hemp flowers that customers can view under a microscope before purchase as well as pre-rolled organic smoking products.

 Owners Jennifer Kawczynski and Jason Ranic also say CBD is legal.